 Below: a numbered Top 10 with one-line summaries.
 Read on for feature calls, pricing tiers, a simple decision matrix, and recommended combos by creator profile.

 - Final Draft — Industry screenwriting with episodic trackers and AI-assisted scene suggestions for long-form arc management.
+Its strength is structured, dialogue-heavy series where character continuity matters across episodes.
+The limitation: expensive for what is essentially a writing tool, and collaboration features lag behind cloud-native alternatives.
+Best for scripted content that tracks recurring characters and plot threads across a full season.
 (Pricing tier: $$; Platforms: macOS, Windows, iOS, Web)

 - Storyboard That — Fast visual storyboarding for episode blocking and shot-lists; useful for remote teams and quick iterations.
 (Pricing tier: $; Platforms: Web)